codes-by-pinewood/Computer-Vision/README.md

 # Computer-Vision
-This folder includes all my homeworks for the Computer Vision course in 2022.
+This repository includes all my homeworks for the Computer Vision course in 2022.